talkowski-lab/16p_HiC/README.md

 ## Repo+Results structure

-Analysis and code of HiC data for 16p editied cell lines File tree
+Analysis and code of HiC data for 16p editied cell lines.
+Notice that all files contain a `SampleID` specifying which library the results are.
+Some files contain a pair of `SampleID`s since they are comparing 2 samples e.g. HiCRep.
+All SampleIDs are follow the same format format `Project.CellType.Genotype.BioRepID.TechRepID` e.g. 16p.NSC.DEL.A3.TR1

+- `16p`: project this sample is a part of
+- `NSC`: Celltype {NSC, iN}
+- `DEL`: Genotype of the sample for the region/gene of interest {WT,DEL,DUP}
+- `A3`: ID string specifiying which biological replicate the sample is
+- `TR1`: ID string specifiyng which technical replicate the sample is

 ```
-# Note ... indicates that thee files exist for all samples, truncated for brevity
+# Note ... indicates that these files exist for all samples/pairs, truncated for brevity
 ./
-├── publicData.              # Public HiC data
+├── public.data/             # Public HiC datasets to compare against
 ├── distiller-nf/            # distiller nextflow installation
 ├── notebooks/               # results+figures
 ├── scripts/                 # scripts+notebook backends